Blushiva/Module-10-Employee-Tracker/README.md

 # PROCESS

 I come from a sales/education/music/anthropology background.
 I went to the University of MN and have most of my BA and masters degree in Anthropology done.
-(I was working a double to save money) I was taught research by some of the best in the world at the time.
-I know how to interview people to get the job done and figure out what they need.
+(I was working a double degree to save money) I was taught research by some of the best in the world at the time.
+I know how to interview people to get the job done and figure out what they need even if they don't understand what they need.
 I am also frugal and demand that my money is spent well and that I get the most bang for my buck.

-That means I want the most out of the education that I paid for.
+That means...
+I want the most out of the education that was paid for.

 I would like to address the elephant in the room.
 HOW DO I EVEN START?

 The problem with these assignments and the modules they give us...is that as a user, I am a bootcamp student who doesn't have the basic framework in place to build a module.
 I don't know what I need.
 I don't know where to start...I know that I covered aspects of this module in class but I have no clue what the framework looks like.
-The Getting started on project, which I have also inclded here did not give me any direction on which folders I needed.
+The Getting started on project, which I have also inclded here did not give me any direction on which folders I needed what modules were required.
+How do I even install the packages?
+I am having so much information thrown at me.
+Even if you told me and we covered it in class I can't put it together yet.
 I am so lost...

+THIS IS THE WHY I FELT THE NEED TO ADD THE PROCESS.

 This was echoed with my fellow cohorts.
-So I felt compelled to explain the HOW TO DO THE PROCESS.
+So I felt compelled to explain the HOW TO BUILD AN APP FROM SCRATCH HERE.
 This was hinted at but NEVER covered in class.
 THIS IS ESSENTIAL FOR A JUNIOR DEVELOPER.
 These are the basic building blocks needed but just assumed that we know even when we don't come from a computing background.
 I feel like this point is also missing in the buildup to the modules.
-I am not the only one who feels this way in Bootcamp.
+I am not the only one who feels this way in my Bootcamp class.

-I have heard the words "Look it up", but now it's just a constant drone in the back of my head because it's been said so many times.
+As an artist... before I start a project, I research what others have done.
+I look up examples and I take away what I loved and what I thought could be improved and then I add to it and make it my own.
+As a bootcamp student, I have heard the words "Look it up", but now it's just a constant drone in the back of my head because it's been said so many times.
 What do I even look up?
-So I started by googling Employee tracker.
+So I combined my artist project process and started by googling Employee tracker.
 See [Contributing Resources](#contributing)

 I read other peoples code, I looked at their blueprints to understand what I needed for my own project.
 Most importantly I looked at their folders for the idea on HOW to structure the overall project.
 This is where I learned that I needed certain folders.
-The important take away is that I used at least 3-5 sources for each topic within the topic that is contained in this module.
+The important take away is that I used at least 3-5 sources for each topic within the topic that is contained within this module.

 I used the code as outlines as to what to do next.
 I questioned my AI when it would try and auto fill.
 I went back and looked at the other examples to make sure I was on the right track.
 When I started seeing similar things reoccuring that is when I had my Eurika moment and made it my own.

 I then went step by step and googled how to do each of the folders.
-I also decided to add PRISMA becuase I wanted to see if I could.
+I also decided to add PRISMA because I wanted to see if I could.

+I then hit a wall as I was writing the code.
+So I did what any research scientist would do...
+I left notes at the areas I did not understand.
+I then went in and discussed those areas with my teacher and the TA.
+They gave me the direction I needed to go and I went in and left myself notes in the areas of the project on what to do next.

-I wrote the code long hand because I still dont understand 1/4 of it unless I am in it and then when I walk away from it my brain forgets so I need to WRITE IT OUT.
+I wrote out the code long hand because I still dont understand 1/4 of it unless I am in it and then when I walk away from it my brain forgets so I need to WRITE IT OUT.
+I also left myself notes on what I needed to work on and what I don't understand and this is why Markdown as part of the process is so important.

 Here is the Following Outline of what I did.

-FILES NEEDED
+# REQUIRED MODULES/packages/Files

 Tsconfig.json file
 server.ts